California has Excess Power

 San Onofre is permanently shut down and California has excess power without San Onofre and Diablo Canyon nuclear power reactors, according to data from the California Public Utilities Commission (CPUC), the California Energy Commission (CEC) and the electricity grid operator, the California Independent System Operator (ISO).

 California historically imported significant amounts of electricity, since its wholesale power markets in the region are relatively open and generation from outside the state is often less expensive.
 Some power plants located in adjacent states are partially owned by California utility companies, and special agreements exist for exporting power to California.
 For instance, 18% of the Palo Verde Nuclear Power Plant, located in Tonopah, Arizona, is owned by California-based utilities.
 See San Onofre nuclear outage contributes to Southern California’s changing generation profile – EIA November 2012.

-The ISO has plans to keep us in power for all of 2013 without San Onofre.
-This includes electricity needed for peak load periods in the summer as well as voltage and grid stability.
-They state “…the reliability risks to southern Orange and San Diego counties are “marginally more challenging” this summer, but still within planning standards.”
+The ISO’s plan kept us in power for all of 2013 without San Onofre.
+This included electricity needed for peak load periods in the summer as well as voltage and grid stability.
+They stated “…the reliability risks to southern Orange and San Diego counties are “marginally more challenging” this summer, but still within planning standards.”
 See ISO 5/6/2013 News Release.